-Section 7.
-Part 20.25I is hereby amended to add 20.25I.060 as follows:
+Section 11.
+Part 20.25I of the Bellevue Land Use Code is hereby amended to add a new section 20.25I.060 as follows:

 Part 20.25I Community Retail Design District

 20.25I.010 Purpose.

 The purpose of the Community Retail Design District (CRDD) is to ensure that development within the retail districts outside the Downtown exhibits a high quality of design in support of their role as the retail/service centers of the surrounding residential areas.
 Development in the district should incorporate architectural, landscape and pedestrian features, which are compatible with and provide identification for the surrounding area.